IAR Ketapang and the Sintang Refugees

 Adopt an orangutan!

 You can directly support the care of the Sintang Refugees at IAR Ketapang by adopting them!
-For $10/month you can help cover the costs for their food, care and enrichment.
+For just USD $15/month (or USD $150/year) you can help cover the costs for their food, care and enrichment.
 You can 'meet' Pingky and Neng on our adoption page.
 Just click on the images below to learn more about them!